How to Train Your MAML to Excel in Few-Shot Classification: Abstract

 \section{Abstract}

-Model-agnostic meta-learning (MAML) is arguably the most popular meta-learning algorithm nowadays, given its flexibility to incorporate various model architectures and to be applied to different problems.
+Model-agnostic meta-learning (MAML) is arguably one of the most popular meta-learning algorithms nowadays.
 Nevertheless, its performance on few-shot classification is far behind many recent algorithms dedicated to the problem.
 In this paper, we point out several key facets of how to train MAML to excel in few-shot classification.
-First, we find that a large number of gradient steps are needed for the inner loop update, which contradicts the common usage of MAML for few-shot classification.
-Second, we find that MAML is sensitive to the permutation of class assignments in meta-testing: for a few-shot task of $N$ classes, there are exponentially many ways to assign the learned initialization of the $N$-way classifier to the $N$ classes, leading to an unavoidably huge variance.
-Third, we investigate several ways for permutation invariance and find that learning a shared classifier initialization for all the classes performs the best.
-On benchmark datasets such as \emph{Mini}ImageNet and \emph{Tiered}ImageNet, our approach, which we name \ourmethod, performs on a par with or even outperforms state-of-the-art algorithms, \emph{while keeping the simplicity of MAML without adding any extra sub-networks.}
+First, we find that MAML needs a large number of gradient steps in its inner loop update, which contradicts its common usage in few-shot classification.
+Second, we find that MAML is sensitive to the class label assignments during meta-testing.
+Concretely, MAML meta-trains the initialization of an $N$-way classifier.
+These $N$ ways, during meta-testing, then have ``$N!$'' different permutations to be paired with a few-shot task of $N$ novel classes.
+We find that these permutations lead to a huge variance of accuracy, making MAML unstable in few-shot classification.
+Third, we investigate several approaches to make MAML permutation-invariant, among which meta-training a \emph{single vector to initialize all the $N$ weight vectors in the classification head} performs the best.
+On benchmark datasets like \emph{Mini}ImageNet and \emph{Tiered}ImageNet, our approach, which we name \ourmethod, performs on a par with or even outperforms many recent few-shot classification algorithms, \emph{without sacrificing MAML's simplicity.}